imagej/imagej.github.io/pages/BigStitcher_BrightnessContrastAdjustment.md

 ![BigStitcher\_Intensity\_Adjustment\_menu.png](BigStitcher_Intensity_Adjustment_menu.png
 "BigStitcher_Intensity_Adjustment_menu.png")

-{% capture includecontent %} Calculating the intensity adjustment requires the images to be aligned, therefore use it as a last step after registration before fusing the dataset. {% endcapture %}
+{% include sidebox-right content='Calculating the intensity adjustment requires the images to be aligned, therefore use it as a last step after registration before fusing the dataset.' %}

-{% include info-box content=includecontent %}

 ### Usage